colebaty/vmi-spellbook/README.md

+# some setup stuff
-# pass USB to Kali VM

-In VirtualBox, Kali VM -> Settings -> USB
+First you need to pass the USB port through to your VM.
+For example, in VirtualBox, Kali VM -> Settings -> USB.
+Add new USB filter.

 Check for USB